Keeping Up to Date

 1. The Quarterly Journal of Economics, Oxford University Press

 This is the oldest English language professional journal in the field of economics – and one of the most respected.
-It covers all aspects of the discipline, but specialises in microtheory and macroeconomics.
+It covers all aspects of the discipline, has published many famous economics papers, and is arguably the top economics journal of all time.
 For those who know their stuff, it is the go-to.

 2. Journal of Financial Economics, Elsevier

 A journal with a focus on applied papers and case studies, it often includes conjectural papers which address issues less quantifiable and more descriptive than other journals in the field.

 3. Journal of Finance, American Finance Association

-For the related field of finance, the Journal of Finance is one of the top places to publish, along with the Review of Financial Studies and the Journal of Financial Economics.
+The Journal of Finance is one of the top places to publish in the field of finance, along with the Review of Financial Studies and the Journal of Financial Economics.

 4. Econometrica, Econometric Society

 With a specialization in econometrics, this journal has been established since 1933.
-In addition to its reputation, it attracts high-quality research through awarding of the Frisch Medal every two years, which recognises outstanding research published in the journal.
+In addition to its reputation, it attracts high-quality research through awarding of the Frisch Medal every two years, which recognizes outstanding research published in the journal.

 5. Journal of Economic Literature, American Economic Association

 This journal commissions peer-reviewed survey and review articles which aim to keep readers informed about the current state of the economics literature.
 The journal also features book reviews, information about soon-to-be published books, and an index of economics dissertations from North American universities.

 6. Journal of Political Economy, University of Chicago Press

 Another long-standing journal, the Journal of Political Economy was first published in 1892 and covers both theoretical and empirical work.
-Its specialisations include: monetary theory, fiscal policy, labour economics, development, micro and macroeconomic theory, international trade and finance, industrial organization, and social economics.
+Its specializations include: monetary theory, fiscal policy, labor economics, development, micro and macroeconomic theory, international trade and finance, industrial organization, and social economics.